 to something I don’t agree with in the first place.

-I’m a nazi when it comes to snappiness in user interfaces.
-Everything has to be super-snappy.
 This video (by Microsoft no less) shows how important those ‘small’ differences can be to the user experience.

 Today Chi and I launched Wordo.
 Wordo is the clean dictionary.
 It’s made within 3 hours.
 It gives you definitions of English words, that’s all it does at this moment.
 But gosh, it’s so refreshing compared to what some of the other guys are doing.
 For example, check the definition for a random word Detail and compare them yourself:

 Compared to the biggest and most used online dictionaries, Wordo is the clutter-free alternative.
 If anything, we removed too much, and if that’s the case we will gladly add things others find useful (synonyms, related words, other languages etc).